Worn Teeth in Cats

 While a worn-down tooth may not pose serious health problems for your cat, other more dangerous oral conditions could exist.
 Routine visits to your veterinarian are very important, and an oral exam can identify issues such as broken teeth, oral tumors, periodontal disease, stomatitis, and other problems that pose a much more serious health risk.
-In fact, dental problems are the most common issues seen in cats.1
+In fact, dental problems are among the most common issues seen in cats.1

 Unfortunately, there is no prevention for attrition.
 Routine oral exams will help your veterinarian monitor your pet’s teeth and keep an eye out for other more serious oral problems.
-To learn more about your dog’s oral health, watch the video Cleaner Teeth, Healthier Cat.
+To learn more about your cat’s oral health, watch the video Cleaner Teeth, Healthier Cat.

 For more information, talk with your veterinarian—your key resource for information about the health and well-being of your best friend.